Award Recipients

 • Hannah Waits, University of California Berkeley, “Missionary Positions: American Evangelicals and the Transnational History of the Culture Wars, 1945-2000”

-2014 Jacquet Award Winners
+2014 Jacquet Award Recipients

 • Rachel Ellis, “Conviction Behind Bars: Religion & Faith Among Incarcerated Women.”
 Department of Sociology, University of Pennsylvania.